MindOwl

 2. Seek Professional Help

 Addiction is complex, and recovery often requires professional intervention.
 A healthcare provider can evaluate your situation and help you design a treatment plan tailored to your needs.
-Professional help may include therapy, medication, or referrals to rehabilitation programs that provide the structure and support needed for recovery.
+Professional help may include therapy, medication, and referrals to standard or luxury drug rehab programs which provide the structure and support needed for recovery.

 3. Detox